Belton, South Kesteven: Geography

 The A607 bypass started construction in April 1971, being 1,000 yards long.
 The bypass opened on Tuesday 9 November 1971.

 Community

+The village is primarily an estate village, centred on Belton House.
+The house is the property of the National Trust and is open to the public.
 Belton has thirty-one predominantly stone-built houses, most standing within a defined Conservation Area, with a further twelve homes outlying the village centre.

-The village is part of the ecclesiastical parish of Belton.
-The church is dedicated to Saints Peter and Paul, and is part of the Loveden Deanery of the Diocese of Lincoln.
-The 2014 incumbent is Rev Stuart Hadley.

-Businesses in the village include a hotel with golf course, a farm equipment dealer, an auto parts manufacturer and a garden centre.
+A number of structures and buildings in the village are listed, with many being designed by Anthony Salvin, a notable Victorian architect who also worked at Belton House.
+Examples of Salvin's work include: the former post office and smithy; the former school (now a house and studio); the village cross; No. 2 Main Street; the Greyhound Lodge; and Dial Cottage.

 Transport

 Belton is bypassed by the A607, a road which links Grantham to the south, and Lincoln to the north along which runs a Stagecoach Group bus service.